How To Reset a Dell Laptop Battery That's Not Being Detected and Not Charging

-- Push on the battery release button or buttons to release the battery form the computer.
-Remove the battery.
+- Push on the battery release button or buttons to release the battery form the computer and remove the battery.

-- Power on the computer without the battery.
-Once the computer is fully booted, completely power it back down and remove the cord again.
+- Completely power the computer down and remove the cord once again.

-- Slide the laptop battery back into place, plug in the power adapter and re-boot the computer.
+- Reinstall the battery, plug in the power adapter and re-boot the computer.

 My Battery Still Doesn't Work